 The important things you must consider are, firstly – what do you enjoy?
 There’s no point spending your spare time on something boring.
 Secondly – what are you good at?
 You need to make sure your skills are up to scratch if you’re going to try and make money from them.

-Keep an eye out for open mic nights, where anyone can perform and test out material.
+Be brave and keep an eye out for open mic nights, where anyone can perform and test out material.
 Big cities tend to have a few venues – check Time Out and Gumtree for listings.
+Try to leave a lasting impression on your audience and leave them wanting more.
+Most comedians will tell you that it is not unusual to have a bad gig every once in a while, so don’t be deflated if you do; just keep positive and make sure you are giving the best performance that you can.

 If the reality TV music talent show appeals to you, one option is to join Beonscreen.com which is free for a basic membership, and you’ll be sent the latest reality television vacancies.